Duncan Ferguson: 2005-06 season

+Fan relationship and cultural impact

+Throughout his second spell, Ferguson maintained his status as a cult figure among Everton supporters, earning the nickname "Big Dunc".
+Despite his injury problems and disciplinary issues, he retained what observers described as an "idol-like status" during some of the club's darkest periods.
+Ferguson's emotional connection with the supporters was exemplified by his passionate goal celebrations and his visible commitment to the club's cause.

+Testimonial match

 Ferguson played for Everton in a testimonial match in his honour on 2 August 2015 against Villarreal.
+The choice of Villarreal as opponents provided what the club described as "a nice twist" given the controversial circumstances of their 2005 Champions League qualifier encounter.

 International career

 Ferguson made his first full international appearance for Scotland on 17 May 1992, in a 1–0 win over the United States in Denver.
 He was selected for UEFA Euro 1992 in Sweden, making one substitute appearance against reigning champions the Netherlands on 12 June.
 He withdrew from UEFA Euro 1996 in England due to surgery on a recurring hernia.
 He made seven Scotland appearances in all, with his last appearance coming in February 1997.

 Ferguson refused international selection after 1997, partly in protest against his treatment by the SFA after his conviction for assault on John McStay and in particular the imposition of a 12-game ban on top of his three-month prison sentence.
 Ferguson believed that second punishment violated the principle of double jeopardy.
 Speaking in February 2023, Ferguson said that not playing more for Scotland was the "biggest regret in my career".
 He also revealed that Scotland managers had repeatedly asked him to come out of retirement, with the last request coming from Walter Smith in 2005.
 Ferguson blamed his own "pig-headedness" for not accepting those invitations.